RankMansi/3D_Website_Using_React/README.md

 3. **Run the development server**:

 4. **Open the application**:
-Once the development server is running, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the website.
+Once the development server is running, open your browser and navigate to your localhost server to view the website.

 ## Features